repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 ### The Attribute is not Transient So it must have a Data Type that is Serializable

 * An EAttribute of an EClass has an EDataType, e.g. volume : Integer
-* An EAttribute has the property <transient>, which indicates (transient=true/false), if this EAttribute should be saved when saving the EClass.
+* An EAttribute has the property 'transient', which indicates (transient=true/false), if this EAttribute should be saved when saving an instance of the EClass.
 * The EDataType (Integer) has a property <serializable>, which indicates (serializable=true/false), if values of this data type (e.g. 10, 30, …) can be saved in a XML file.
 * An EAttribute can only be not transient (transient=false), if the used data type is serializable (serializable=true).